SumiSastri/dev-blogs/docs/github-version-control/part4-github-setup-checklist.md

 Please make sure you have the correct access rights and the repository exists.
 ```
 This is a basic set up.
-Please read the section on repo security to set up your repo more securely.
+Please read the section on [repo security](https://sumisastri.github.io/dev-blogs/github-repo-security/) to set up your repo more securely.
+There may be some duplication of content.